blackboard/anthologydevdocs/docs/archive/b2/getting-started/api-documentation.md

 Files page for each release.

 If an API is not shown in the publicly available documentation, it is not a public API.
-Anthology does not support its use and we do not guarantee any kind of ongoing maintenance or compatibility.
+Blackboard does not support its use and we do not guarantee any kind of ongoing maintenance or compatibility.
 Use unsupported APIs at your own risk.